Bidisha

-Bidisha Mamata (born 29 July 1978) is a British broadcaster and presenter specialising in international affairs, social justice issues, arts and culture.
-She is also a multimedia artist making films, stills and works on paper.
+Bidisha Mamata (born 29 July 1978), known professionally as Bidisha, is a British TV broadcaster and presenter specialising in international affairs and human rights, political analysis, the arts, and culture.
+She is also a multimedia artist, making films and stills.

 Bidisha began writing professionally for style magazines such as i-D, Dazed and Confused, and the NME, at the age of 14, and published her first novel at 18.
-She writes for The Guardian and The Observer and works as a TV and radio presenter for the BBC, presenting programmes including Woman's Hour.
+She writes for The Guardian and The Observer and works as a TV and radio critic and presenter for the BBC, Sky News, ITN, Channel 5 and CNN.

-She also does outreach work in UK detention centres and prisons, in affiliation with literary and human rights organisation English PEN.

 Early life and education

-Bidisha was educated at Haberdashers' Aske's School for Girls, an independent school in Elstree in Hertfordshire, followed by St Edmund Hall at the University of Oxford, where she studied Old and Middle English.
+Bidisha went to school at Haberdashers' Aske's School for Girls in Elstree, Hertfordshire.
+In 1999, she graduated in English Language and Literature from St Edmund Hall at the University of Oxford.
 She then studied at the London School of Economics, where she gained an MSc in Moral and Political Philosophy and Economic History.

 Writing

-Bidisha began writing for arts magazines i-D, Oyster, Volume, Dazed and Confused, and the NME at 15, after launching a style fanzine at age 14 influenced by the riot grrrl subculture.
+Bidisha began writing for arts magazines i-D, Oyster, Volume, Dazed and Confused, and the NME at 15, after launching a style fanzine at the age of 14, influenced by the riot grrrl subculture.
 In 1995, at the age of 16, Bidisha signed a £15,000 book deal with HarperCollins.
 Her first novel, Seahorses, was published two years later, during her first year at university.
 During this time she also had regular opinion columns in The Big Issue magazine, The Daily Telegraph and the Thursday edition of The Independent newspaper.
 Bidisha's second novel, the thriller Too Fast to Live, was published when she was 21.
 Her third book, Venetian Masters – a travel memoir – was published in February 2008.
-She was a contributing editor of the women's literary magazine Sibyl and the style magazine 2nd Generation, and has written for The Guardian, the Financial Times, Mslexia, The Observer, New Statesman, and arts magazine The List.
+She was a contributing editor of the women's literary magazine Sibyl and the style magazine 2nd Generation, and has written for The Guardian, the Financial Times, Mslexia, The Observer, the New Statesman, and arts magazine The List.

-International affairs were the subject of Venetian Masters (2008), which focused on Northern Italy, and Beyond the Wall (2012), a work of reportage from Palestine.
+International affairs were the subject of Venetian Masters (2008), which focused on northern Italy, and Beyond the Wall (2012), a work of reportage.
 In 2013, she became a Fellow of the International Reporting Project run by Johns Hopkins University in Washington, DC, and the Bill & Melinda Gates Foundation.
-Her role is to focus on international development issues as part of a global network of reporters.
+Her role is to focus on international health development issues as part of a global network of reporters.
 Her fifth book, Asylum and Exile: The Hidden Voices of London, is based on her long term outreach work with asylum seekers and refugees.

 Bidisha was one of the judges for the 2009 Orange Prize for Fiction, and was announced as one of the judges of the 2010 John Llewellyn Rhys Prize.
 She is a patron of the SI Leeds Literary Prize for unpublished fiction by Black and Asian women in the UK.
 Bidisha is a trustee of the Booker Prize Foundation.